TUVIMEN/reliq-python/README.md

 By default they filter node types to only `reliq.Type.tag`, this can be changed by setting the `type` argument e.g. `type=reliq.Type.comment|reliq.Type.texterr`.
 If type is set to `None` all types are matched.

+If `rel=True` is passed returned objects will be relative to object from which they were matched.

 ```python
 rq = reliq("""
   <!DOCTYPE html>